Skip to main content

 We provided PMO Support to a global bank migrating multiple entities to a common settlement platform.

-The Situation
+Situation

 In order to effectively manage the multi-entity, multi-year effort, they set up a Program Management Office (PMO) to help coordinate and track activities across entity “delivery streams” and functional project teams.

-The Satori Solution
+Satori Solution

-Satori worked with the existing PMO team to develop a streamlined reporting process.
+We worked with the existing PMO team to develop a streamlined reporting process.
 We facilitated and documented discussions around conversion strategy approaches.
 By documenting each discussion and providing follow up support between meetings, we helped the client team focus on three preferred alternatives.
 We helped document pros and cons to each and finally facilitated evaluation and comparison of the alternatives in order to arrive at collective agreement of the best alternative.

 To develop the target operating models (TOMs), we met with each of the 11 teams and introduced a common template that each team was responsible for completing and owning.
 The template provided enough structure to ensure consistency of detail across all teams, while allowing the team leads to still own the final output.

-Satori fostered open and candid interim assessment discussions regarding what was working and what was not, to ensure lessons learned in each phase of the project were documented and applied to the next phase of the project.
+We fostered open and candid interim assessment discussions regarding what was working and what was not, to ensure lessons learned in each phase of the project were documented and applied to the next phase of the project.

-The Results
+Results

-Our support and involvement on the PMO team resulted in timely and more efficient weekly status reporting; higher quality program level deliverables; ongoing application of lessons learned, and improved communications between PMO and project teams.
+Our support and involvement with the PMO team resulted in timely and more efficient weekly status reporting; higher quality program level deliverables; ongoing application of lessons learned, and improved communications between PMO and project teams.

 SEE MORE CASE STUDIES